farTooOld/Digital-Setting-Circles/README.md

 # Digital-Setting-Circles
 Digital Setting Circle for Telescope

+Rev -A-  12/2/17,  Added some code for Bluetooth display of output (can use you smartphone/tablet to see encoder position)

 Coded in the Arduino IDE but, it does not use the typical 'Setup' and 'Loop'.
 Instead, it used 'Main' and 'While' for increased speed.
 The code is setup for an Atmel p328 chip or an UNO board but you can change the pinouts as needed for other boards such as a Mega.